AntonSemechko/S2-Particle-Tracking/README.md

 Given a triangular surface mesh representation of a unit sphere and a set of points on a unit sphere (or equivalently, a set of rays emanating from the origin), the functions (a) and (b) return list of triangles containing the queried points along with the corresponding planar and spherical barycentric coordinates [[2]].
-This information, for example, can be used to evaluate values of piecewise linear functions defined at the mesh vertices.
+This information, for example, can be used to evaluate piecewise linear functions defined at the mesh vertices.
 The function `s2_particle_tracking_demo` illustrates the use of (a) and (b) for integrating trajectories of particles immersed in randomly generated velocity fields.

 ![](s2_particle_tracking_demo.gif)